walterhiggins/WMPJS/book-outline.md

 4. Fill in the Server Name field.
 You can call the server any name you like.
 The default name, Minecraft Server, will do if you can't think of something imaginative right now.
 5. In the Server Address field you should type `localhost` .
 As mentioned earlier, `localhost` is a special server address meaning 'the same computer'.
 You could also type `127.0.0.1` which is the IP Address of localhost (servers usually have a name and/or address and it's usually possible to connect to them using either name or address).
 Type either `localhost` *or* `127.0.0.1` but not both; either one will do fine.
 6. Once you've entered the Server Address, click the 'Done' button.
 7. The new server you just added should appear in the list of servers.
 If it's not visible, use the scroll bar to scroll down.
 If you have already added other servers it may not appear at the top of the list.
-Because you've added this server using the 'Add Server' button rather than the 'Direct Connect' button, it should appear in the list of multiplayer servers every time you launch Minecraft.
+Because you've added this server using the 'Add Server' button rather than the 'Direct Connect' button, it should appear in the list of Multiplayer servers every time you launch Minecraft.
 8. Select the server and click the 'Join Server' button.

 If you get an error when trying to connect, ensure that your server is first running (See the earlier section on starting your server).
 If your server is not running you will see an error *Failed to connect to the server. java.net.ConnectException: Connection refused:'.
 If you see this error, click the 'Back to Title Screen' button then start your server and try again.

 Once you've logged into your server take a look around.
 It's important that you have operator (Administrator) privileges on your own server.
 You can check that you have the right privileges by issuing the `/time set 4000` command.
 If you can run this command without error then you're all set up.
 If you see a warning message *You do not have permission to perform this command.* then you'll need to make yourself an operator at the server console window.
 Switch to the Server console window (ALT + TAB on windows, CMD + TAB on OS X) and type `op <player>` replacing <player> with your own username, then switch back to the Minecraft game and try issuing the `/time set 4000` command from the in-game prompt.
 Once you've verified you have operator permissions, kick back and relax or if you have a spare computer on your home network, invite a friend or family member to join you on your server.
-If this is the first time you've played Minecraft multiplayer with friends or family you'll have great fun.
+If this is the first time you've played Minecraft Multiplayer with friends or family you'll have great fun.

 ### Achievement Unlocked!
 ![](@@nextAchievement)